-If you are wondering what the difference between ETS Platinum and ETS Gold train services are in Malaysia, the answer is quite simple, the time taken to travel and the frequency of departures.

-Both services use the new fast Electric Trains from China (KTM Class 93) that can travel up to 160 Kilometres per hour (140 kmh is the maximum speed in service) and all train carriages are all seater, air-conditioned coaches (there are no sleeping berths / beds on these new trains).
+that can travel up to 160 Kilometres per hour (140 kmh is the maximum speed in service) and all train carriages are all seater, air-conditioned coaches (there are no sleeping berths / beds on these new trains).

 There are no separate seat classes (all seats are the same class - there are no 1st class, 2nd class or third class seats).

 So, the only real difference is the amount of stops along the route each service takes, the ticket price and the fact that there are fewer Platinum services compared to the much more frequent Gold services.

 Platinum Class Trains are usually made up of six carriages / coaches with up to 58 seats in each carriage.

 Carriages are labelled A, B, C, D, E and F

-In coach C you will usually find the buffet car (at one end) where you can buy snack food and a range of meals, along with hot and cold drinks.
+In coach C you will find the buffet car (at one end) where you can buy snack food and a range of meals, along with hot and cold drinks.

-Toilets (disabled friendly) are usually available in coaches B and E, with a disabled toilet in coach D.
+Toilets are available in coaches B and E, with a disabled toilet in coach D.

 Most of of the seats are arranged:

-v4 — If you are wondering what the difference between ETS Platinum and ETS Gold train services are in Malaysia, the answer is quite simple, the time taken to travel and the frequency of departures.